jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     restorer: ILayoutRestorer | null
   ) => {
 ```

+### 🔧 Track our widget and conditionally restore it

 Now that we have the dependency, we need to define _how_ the widget's layout
 will be saved and restored.